lkhilton/ONTtranscripts/README.md

 Place or symlink a whole genome fasta file in `ref`.
 I used an hg19 build.

-Generate a minimap index file: `minimap2 -d GRCh37-lite.mmi GRCh37-lite.fa`
+Generate a minimap index file: `minimap2 -d GRCh37-lite.mmi GRCh37-lite.fa`.

-The transcript reference fasta and mmi index files are included in this repo.
+The transcript reference fasta and fai index files are included in this repo.

 ## Config